 This article uses Dr. Hale’s Lactation Risk Categories.
 Each medication is assigned a rating from Safest (L1) to Hazardous (L5).You can find more information on this rating system at the bottom of this page.

-Pain & Fever (analgesics and antipyretics)
+What can I take for Pain & Fever while Breastfeeding? (analgesics and antipyretics)

 Ibuprofen (L1): The transfer of ibuprofen in breast milk is well studied as it is a common choice for postpartum pain.
 Very little of this medication makes it into the milk (about 0.6% of the mother’s dose).
 In addition, this drug is given directly to babies at much higher doses than this.2 Ibuprofen is the preferred analgesic in breastfeeding mothers.
 Do not exceed 3.2 grams/day.
 Common Trade Names: Advil, Nuprin, Motrin.